RiwajRopakheti/Sojhai-Website-Automation-Testing/README.md

-Website Automation Testing with Selenium + TestNG
+Website Automation Testing with Selenium + TestNG and Performance Testing/Load Testing using Apache JMeter and BlazeMeter

 This project automates website testing using Selenium WebDriver and the TestNG testing framework in the Eclipse IDE for Java.
 It provides a robust and maintainable foundation for testing web applications.